 What is a balance transfer?

-But that’s just the average APR; credit card interest rates can be even higher.
-A high interest rate will increase your balance and eat into the monthly payments you make, slowing down your progress in paying off your debt.
-The lower your APR, the more quickly you can pay off your debt and the more money you will save over time.
+But credit card interest rates can be even higher.
+A high interest rate will increase your balance and eat into the monthly payments you make, reducing your ability to chip away at your debt.
+The lower your APR, the more quickly you can pay off your debt and the more money you’ll save over time.

-There’s a wrinkle with balance transfers, however: They nearly always require you to pay a fee.
+However, balance transfers nearly always require you to pay a fee.
 Credit card issuers typically charge between 3% and 5% for a balance transfer, with a $5 or $10 minimum.
 Still, in cases where you’re moving your balance to a 0% APR card, the 3% balance transfer fee may be less than what you’ll pay in one month’s interest with a high APR card.
 There are credit cards with no balance transfer fees, but their introductory APR periods are usually considerably shorter, so you’ll have to weigh the pros and cons of your specific situation.

 Can you repeatedly transfer credit card balances?